LLNL/axom/src/components/shroud/docs/functions.rst

     // splicer end function.get_char3

-In addition to replacing code for a function wrapper, there are many empty splicers that are generated which allow a user to insert additional code::
+In addition to replacing code for a function wrapper, there are splicers that are generated which allow a user to insert additional code::

     ! file_top